Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 There is some support for building on top of an existing singularity container using what the SingularityCE user guide calls ["unprivileged proot builds"](https://docs.sylabs.io/guides/4.1/user-guide/build_a_container.html#unprivilged-proot-builds).
-This requires loading the `proot` command which is provided by the `systools` module in CrayEnv or LUMI/23.09 or later.
+This requires loading the `proot` command which is provided by the `systools` module in CrayEnv or LUMI/23.09 or later or the `PRoot` module.
 The SingularityCE user guide [mentions several restrictions of this process](https://docs.sylabs.io/guides/4.1/user-guide/build_a_container.html#unprivilged-proot-builds).
 The general guideline from the manual is: "Generally, if your definition file starts from an existing SIF/OCI container image, and adds software using system package managers, an unprivileged proot build is appropriate.